Pressure Canning Turkey Soup – Easy Homemade Recipe

 After adding your turkey, dice the onion, and add it to your jar.

-Add salt to your jar (if using).
+Add 1tsp fine salt to your quart size jar, or 1/2 tsp fine salt to your pint size jar (if using).

 If after removing air bubbles the 1-inch head space changed, add more liquid until that is achieved again.

 Once the jars are filled, wipe the rims of the jar with a clean dish towel or paper towel that is damp with white vinegar.
-This will remove any debris that might be hiding on the jar that could prevent a good seal.
+This will remove any debris or grease that might be hiding on the jar that could prevent a good seal.

 Place the gasket lid on the center of the jar before putting on the ring.

-Tighten the ring finger tip tight.
+Tighten the jar ring “finger tip tight”.

 Tighten the lid without the weight first.

-Turn the burner on to medium heat to medium-high heat, and allow the pressure canner to heat up.
+Next, turn the burner on to medium heat to medium-high heat, and allow the pressure canner to heat up.
 As the canner heats, the pressure will build and lift the vent.

 Vent for 10 minutes then add the weight.